 - Badass Back: One of its win poses involves turning its back on its opponent.

-- Breath Weapon: It can use Flamethrower both as a long-ranged ground attack or as a short-ranged defensive attack where it hops back and breathes a wall of flames in front of it.
+- Breath Weapon: It uses Flamethrower as a long-ranged ground attack to stay out of melee reach, and Inferno as a short-ranged defensive attack where it hops back and breathes a wall of flames in front of it.

 - Cast from Hit Points: Just like in the core series Pokémon games and in Super Smash Bros., Flare Blitz causes a small amount of recoil damage to Charizard whenever it is used.

 - Composite Character: This Charizard seems to take inspiration from Ash's, Red's, and Alain's, notably sharing the same voice with the latter and having the same Mega Evolution as Red's and Alain's.

 - Double Jump: Gains this in burst mode, though it isn't very useful except for use in flight mode.

 - Dragon Rider: One of its intros focuses on Charizard's back as it flies to the arena, it then lands and the camera pans to Charizard as the character says "We can take on anything, Charizard!"
 It then nods at the camera, which was presumably you who was riding it.

 - Elemental Punch: Can use Fire Punch, which doubles as a counter attack.